Design-and-Code/Quick-projects/CONTRIBUTING.md

 > **Note**
 >
-> - Step 8 is the key step.
+> - Step 8 & 9 are the key steps.
 > - Avoid duplicate contributions, hence please check if project exists before contributing.

 To start contributing, follow the below guidelines: